gbsvb13/CyberSecurity_2025_Study/README.md

 YARA rule created to detect emails containing file:\\ element in the moniker link. the SMB request from the victim to the client can be seen in a packet capture with a truncated netNTLMv2 hash.(by WireShark)

+-Metasploit-
+The most widely used exploitation framework.
+*Payload : the code that will run on the target system to get desired information